lucaanasser/MolecularSciencesLibrary/README.md

 ---

-The *Molecular Sciences Library* is a fully open-source initiative created **by students, for students** of the CM-USP community.
+The *Molecular Sciences Library* is a fully open-source initiative created **by students, for students** of the Ciências Moleculres USP community.

 It started from a simple pain: *books existed, but discovery was hard, circulation was messy, and collective memory was fragile*.